KImangali/FIFA2020/Readme.md

 # FIFA 2020
-In my project I am analyzing a fifa2020 simulator game
+In my project I am analyzing a fifa2020 simulator game players

 For the analysis, I used the following data: overall reiting of players, age of players, nationalities of players, club, value and wage of players, preffered foot(right-handed or left-handed), international reputation of players, position in team